tacbodell/tacbodell/README.md

 ### I'm **Bryson**.
 I'm currently working independently as a full-stack web developer in Chesapeake, VA.

+Pronouns: He/Him

-Here you'll find all my current projects.
+Here you'll find all my projects.

 <!--
 **tacbodell/tacbodell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.